+I assumed the presidency of the Academy in January 2025 and would like to echo the thanks issued by my predecessor in the letter he wrote for the first edition.
 Special thanks go to Eric Liu of Citizen University, who cochaired the Commission and chaired the working group, and whose leadership has been invaluable to both.
 Thank you to the other cochairs of the Commission on the Practice of Democratic Citizenship-Danielle Allen of Harvard University and Stephen Heintz of the Rockefeller Brothers Fund-for their leadership and support as the Academy works to advance the recommendations in Our Common Purpose.
 Thank you to Kayla DeMonte of Citizen University and Caroline Jany of the Aspen Institute for their thought partnership and collaboration on engaging civic culture practitioners during the working group's tenure.
 Thank you also to the Academy staff who served this working group and contributed to this publication, including Phyllis Bendell, Key Bird, Jonathan Cohen, Alison Franklin, Zachey Kliger, Abhishek Raman, Scott Raymond, Peter Robinson, Betsy Super, and Peter Walton.
+And thanks to my predecessor himself, Academy President Emeritus David Oxtoby, for his stewardship of the Our Common Purpose project and his commitment to the Academy's efforts to restore American democracy.

 Finally, the Academy's ongoing work to advance the Our Common Purpose recommendations would not be possible without the generous support of the S. D. Bechtel, Jr. Foundation, the Rockefeller Brothers Fund, the John S. and James L. Knight Foundation, the William and Flora Hewlett Foundation, the Ford Foundation, the Conrad N. Hilton Foundation, the Suzanne Nora Johnson and David G. Johnson Foundation, the Clary Family Charitable Fund, Alan and Lauren Dachs, Sara Lee Schupf and the Lubin Family Foundation, Joan and Irwin Jacobs, David M. Rubenstein, and Patti Saris.
-Many thanks to these supporters for their belief in this work and for their ongoing commitment to strengthening American democracy.